 Canine distemper is a serious disease that can be avoided.
 Read more about Safe Vaccination for Canine Distemper Virus

-Treating Hyperkeratosis in Dogs
+Managing Hyperkeratosis in Dogs

 The veterinarian will want to check for signs of the conditions discussed above because treating those conditions should ultimately treat the hyperkeratosis.

 Filing Away the Layers of Thick Skin

 It’s best to let a professional (with experience) perform this job.
-Sometimes a veterinarian will perform the task in the office by clipping away the excess skin.
+Sometimes, a veterinarian will perform the task in the office by clipping away the excess skin.